 - Basecamp does a fantastic job speaking the language of their target audience.
 The language is simple, unique and quirky, which is human-centered.
 Basecamp’s copy and content focus on everyday business project management problems – and builds a conversation around those topics to engage and entertain the online audience.

 - Workday has also taken the time to understand their ideal audience.
 They span the entire human-centered scope and target topics of their audience that are not directly related to their product or solution.
 Instead, they write about topics like “Three Easy Steps to More Impressive Board Reports”, which is a challenge of the target audience and is not solution-based.

 Make sure your content marketing strategy is human-centered

-Human-centered digital content is the next evolution of strategic content planning and writing.
+Human-centered digital content is the next evolution of strategic digital marketing.
 Humans care about their own challenges and emotions.
-As content managers and writers, we must navigate the complex thoughts of our ideal audience to uncover authentic and useful digital content ideas that benefit the audience.
-With the internet becoming more and more saturated with useful content, the human-centered approach will help our quality content stand out from the noise.
-A Beginner’s Guide to Human-Centered Digital Content provides the beginning building blocks to human-centered content creation process and development.
+As B2B marketers, we must navigate the complex thoughts of our ideal audience to uncover authentic and useful digital marketing approaches that benefit our audience.
+To make more attract more relevant customers (and retain them longer), the human-centered approach will help B2B companies get at that point.